-Many of you may not know about who the first Indian cricketer is to take wicket off his first ball in ODI.
-It is surprising to see the name of Sadagoppan Ramesh, who was left handed opening batsman and part time off break bowler.
+Many of you may not know about who the first Indian cricketer is to take a wicket off his first ball in ODI.
+It is surprising to see the name of Sadagoppan Ramesh, who was a left-handed opening batsman and part-time off-break bowler.

-Ramesh born on 16 October 1975 Chennai, Tamil Nadu.
-Sadagoppan Ramesh made a string of noteworthy performances with the India A team, ending in a dazzling century against West Indies A, that pitch forked him into the national senior side.
+Ramesh is born on 16 October 1975 Chennai, Tamil Nadu.
+Sadagoppan Ramesh made a string of noteworthy performances with the India A team, ending in a dazzling century against West Indies A, that pitchforked him into the national senior side.

-He started his Test career in an excellent way to have 50 plus average in his first six Tests.
-But after that his performance somehow dipped and he was dropped from the team after the tour of Sri Lanka in 2001.
-Although, Ramesh passed 30 runs in five innings, but only one innings was converted into 50.
+He started his Test career in an excellent way to have a 50 plus average in his first six Tests.
+But after that, his performance somehow dipped and he was dropped from the team after the tour of Sri Lanka in 2001.
+Although Ramesh passed 30 runs in five innings, only one innings was converted into 50.

-He started his cricket career as a middle order batsman but moved to opening slot in an under-22 match where he scored 190.
+He started his cricket career as a middle-order batsman but moved to open slot in an under-22 match where he scored 190.
 Then people applaud his batting and looking at me as a potential batsman.
 He feels the best thing is for an opening batsman to concentrate little until the ball is about to be bowled.

 Srikkanth was a big fellow of this young boy, who played some brilliant first-class innings.
-Which brings the good luck for him to include in Indian side against Pakistan in 1999.
+This brings good luck for him to include in the Indian side against Pakistan in 1999.

-The Tamil Nadu left handed gets the big break in his hometown of Madras (now Chennai).
-He showed great courage to displaying some qualities against pace of Waqar Younis, Wasim Akram, Shoaib Akhtar, and off spin magician Saqlain Mushtaq.
+The Tamil Nadu left-handed gets the big break in his hometown of Madras (now Chennai).
+He showed great courage in displaying some qualities against the pace of Waqar Younis, Wasim Akram, Shoaib Akhtar, and off-spin magician Saqlain Mushtaq.

-Ramesh ran up series of incessant scores including two hundred had abruptly unearthed a world class opening batsman.
+Ramesh ran up a series of incessant scores including two hundred had abruptly unearthed a world-class opening batsman.
 Pakistan had probably the most varied best attack in the world, a complete package for any captain to have such a dream attach.
 He showed brilliant technique against them.

-In 1999 series against Pakistan, Kargil War create massive tension between two countries.
-Romesh could not got hundred in the Pakistan series.
+In the 1999 series against Pakistan, the Kargil War creates massive tension between the two countries.
+Romesh could not get a hundred in the Pakistan series.
 But his contribution was very significant.
 In the historic Test match at Delhi, where Anil Kumble ten-wicket haul, where he scored 60 and 96 have made him remember that.

-A huge pressure was building by fans in that series due to this.
-The first Test was supposed to be played in Delhi which wicket was dup up by activist.
-All over lot of protests about Pakistan playing in India.
+Huge pressure was building by fans in that series due to this.
+The first Test was supposed to be played in Delhi which wicket was dupped up by activist.
+All over a lot of protests about Pakistan playing in India.
 Hence, in that crucial series, he played excellent cricket.
 He scored 50 plus in his last Test, then never given a chance.
-Even though he was second highest runs getter in this series.
+Even though he was the second-highest runs getter in this series.